NNPDF/pineko/docs/source/overview/running.rst

     pineko check compatibility GRID EKO

   eventually specifying the value of the factorization scale variation with the option ``--xif``.
 2.  **scvar**.
 This is used to check if the provided grid contains the requested scale variations.
-The sintax is the following
+The syntax is the following
   ::

     pineko check scvar GRID SCALE AS_ORDER AL_ORDER